Balafon: Gyile

-The gyil (/ˈdʒɪlə/ or /ˈdʒiːl/) is the name of a buzzing pentatonic balafon common to the Gur-speaking populations in northern Ghana, Burkina Faso, southeastern Mali and northern Ivory Coast in West Africa.
+The gyile (/ˈdʒɪlə/ or /ˈdʒiːl/) is the name of a buzzing pentatonic balafon common to the Gur-speaking populations in northern Ghana, Burkina Faso, southeastern Mali and northern Ivory Coast in West Africa.
 Among Mande populations in Ghana like the Ligbi (Numu), Bissa and Dyula, the same instrument is known as bala.
 The gyil is the primary traditional instrument of the Dagara people of northern Ghana and Burkina Faso, and of the Lobi of Ghana, southern Burkina Faso, and Ivory Coast.
 The gyil is usually played in pairs, accompanied by a calabash gourd drum called a kuor.
 It can also be played by one person with the drum and the stick part as accompaniment, or by a soloist.
 Gyil duets are the traditional music of Dagara funerals.
 The instrument is generally played by men, who learn to play while young; however, there is no restriction on gender.
 It is also played by the Gurunsi people of the Upper East Region of Ghana, as well as neighbouring Gurunsi populations across the border in south and central Burkina Faso.
 A dance related to the gyil is the Bewaa.

 The gyil's design is similar to the balaba or balafon used by the Mande-speaking Bambara, Dyula and Sosso peoples further west in southern Mali and western Burkina Faso, as well as the Senoufo people of Sikasso, a region that shares many musical traditions with those of northern Ivory Coast and Ghana.
 It is made with 14 wooden keys of an African hardwood called liga attached to a wooden frame, below which hang calabash gourds.
 Spider web silk covers small holes in the gourds to produce a buzzing sound and antelope sinew and leather are used for the fastenings.
 The instrument is played with rubber-headed wooden mallets.